mbarkhau/sbk/lit/030_impl_overview.md

  - They can be entered with one hand on a keypad while reading off a piece of paper.
  - They are better suited for use with a punch/stamping set (which may consist only of decimal digits).

 The primary purpose of this encoding is to give protection against incorrectly entered `shares`.
 Since the recovery process requires you to enter multiple `shares` and since the key derivation can take quite some, it is important to detect such input errors early.
 Without such protection, you could only detect an incorrect input when you see that you have loaded the wrong (ie. an empty) wallet.
-To make matters worse, this would be long after the input error happened and you would have no indication as to which of the secrets was entered incorrectly.
+To make matters worse, this would be long after the input error happened and you would have no indication as to which words were entered incorrectly.

 This is how the full `brainkey` is displayed by SBK.